-As my baby boy turned two last month, I can’t help but get nostalgic about all of the adventures we’ve had and the family memories we’ve made.
+As my baby boy is now , I can’t help but get nostalgic about all of the adventures we’ve had and the family memories we’ve made.
 While my love for travel started long before becoming a Mom, I certainly learned a whole new way of experiencing the world after we started to travel with a baby.

 If you follow Toddling Traveler on Instagram or Facebook, you may wonder how we make traveling with a young child look so easy.
 The simple answer is that it’s not always easy.
 But traveling with a baby and now toddler has taught us to be flexible and not let any potential worries about how things *could* go prevent us from giving our children a lifetime of experiences.
 (I know, I’m not sure I can fit any more cliches into that sentence.
 But it’s so true!)